abhiyanbhattarai/NLP_Projects/Tweet Sentiment Analysis/README.md

 Welcome to the Twitter Sentiment Analysis Project!
 This project focuses on performing sentiment analysis on Twitter data to predict the sentiment (positive, negative, or neutral) of tweets.
 The project involves the implementation of two models: a Support Vector Machine (SVM) classifier with TF-IDF features and a Long Short-Term Memory (LSTM) model with one-hot encoding.

 ## Data
 The dataset used for this project comprises a collection of tweets gathered from Twitter.
-Each tweet is labeled with its corresponding sentiment, making it a suitable dataset for training and evaluating sentiment analysis models.

 [Download Dataset](https://drive.google.com/file/d/134VAkSQ5ndngSo1i7FPARTxXG8adkImj/view?usp=sharing)